Study Politics, Philosophy and Economics at Charles University in Prague

 Global Politics of Development and Environment

-Oxford-style means something specific. you grapple with hard problems, you argue about them in small groups, and no one lets you hide behind jargon.
+At PPE Prague, you grapple with hard problems, you argue about them in small groups, and no one lets you hide behind jargon.

-AT PPE PRague, We are not training specialists. we are training people who can see problems whole and do something about them.
+We are not training specialists. we are training people who can see problems whole and do something about them.

 — Dr. Janusz Salamon, Academic Director of PPE Prague